-Interpreting services are available for deaf and hard-of-hearing students through the Disabled Student Programs and Services (DSPS) office upon students’ request.
-An interpreter will facilitate communication between you, the instructor, and classmates.
-Interpreting services are available for the following functions:
+Sign language interpreting and Communication Access Real-Time Translation (CART) captioning is an interactive process between the student, DSPS staff and DSPS counselor.
+Interpreting/captioning services are available for deaf and hard-of-hearing students through the DSPS office upon students’ request.
+An interpreter/captionist will facilitate communication between the student, the instructor, and classmates.
+Services are available for the following functions:

 - Classroom instruction

 - Club activities